Tower of Memories

-The Tower of Memories is a mausoleum located at Crown Hill Cemetery in Wheat Ridge, Colorado, US.
-The seven story building is 158 ft tall; its entrance is at 29th Avenue and Wadsworth Boulevard.
+The Tower of Memories is a mausoleum located at Crown Hill Cemetery in unincorporated Jefferson County, Colorado, US.
+The seven-story building is 158 ft tall; its entrance is at 29th Avenue and Wadsworth Boulevard.

 The building was designed with Gothic detailing by Charles A. Smith in 1926.
 After his firm failed in 1928, the architects William and Arthur Fisher were commissioned to continue the construction.
 World War II caused further delays to the building's construction.
 In 1948, the architect John Monroe was hired to complete the building.